 Companies prefer MBA graduates over those who have done a BTech.
 Additionally, most well-recognised MBA institutions offer a range of specializations as part of the MBA program.
 This expands the scope for placement opportunities.
 When you have a BTech followed by a unique specialisation, you become valuable to companies with those requirements.

 The course curriculum of an MBA degree is very vast.
-It covers many spectrums which include subjects like business, finance, HR, statistics, economics, and even health.
+It covers a wide spectrum of specialisations such as business, finance, HR, statistics, economics, and even health.
 This leads to a wide range of career options, expanding your horizon.
 With the right institution and exposure, you can expect top-notch jobs in top corporations in different sectors.

 4. Be Your Own Boss

 Not everyone pursues MBA to grab top managerial posts in organizations.
 Some do it to become entrepreneurs and start their own businesses.
 MBA is a professional degree that trains students with the skills required to run a business.
 The skills include business management, planning strategies, financial management, marketing strategies, and many other skills that entrepreneurs need.
 This makes it a highly desirable degree to pursue after BTech.

 5. Chance to Meet Industry Experts

 While pursuing an MBA program, you get the opportunity to learn from industry experts, business professionals, entrepreneurs, leaders, and top industry honchos.
 Hence, it helps you make contacts worldwide and have a valuable learning experience while building your career.
 When you have a BTech degree to support it, you can add value to the discussions and build a portfolio that stands out.

 6. Develop Managerial Skills